ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * The KDC verifies the PoP evidence contained in the 'client_cred_verify' field.
 Application profiles of this specification MUST specify the exact approaches used to verify the PoP evidence, and MUST specify which of those approaches is used in which case (REQ20).

-   If the PoP evidence does not pass verification, the handler MUST respond with a 4.01 (Unauthorized) error message.
+   If the PoP evidence does not pass verification, the handler MUST respond with a 4.00 (Bad Request) error message.
 The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{key-distr}}.
 The value of the 'error' field MUST be set to 3 ("Invalid Proof-of-Possession evidence").

 If no public key is included in the 'client_cred' field, the handler checks if one public key is already associated to the received access token (see {{ssec-key-distribution-exchange}} for an example) and to the group identified by GROUPNAME.